NEW: AI transcripts without captions

 - What does YouTube to blog create?

-- It creates a blog draft from transcript text taken from a captioned YouTube video.
+- It creates a blog draft from transcript text generated from captions or AI audio transcription.

 - Does Transkripe publish the blog post?